 What is actually underneath the snow and within the shadow resides what Jung called The Self, the great mystery of our essential being which is already whole and complete.

 Maintaining a perfect rigid persona and protecting the ego against the chaos of the unconscious, even with the help of social media, is an exhausting, thankless, and never-ending task doomed to failure.
 Many of the most prominent psychologists since the time of Freud have clearly and consistently stated that repression does not work, for what we resist persists and what we repress only grows stronger and darker as it festers in the unconscious.3 Though repression and denial often serve the healthy purpose of protecting our psyche from situations and feelings that we may be developmentally unready for, we often forget that when we are ready to deal with them we must begin the often uncomfortable process of peeling off the layers of denial and examining our shadow.

 Who is to Blame?

 What are we to do and who are we to blame for this epidemic of damaging self-aggressive beliefs?
-I myself would like to come right out and in part blame St. Augustine, whose major contribution to the Catholic Church was the doctrine of original sin that we know today.4 However, as convenient as it might be to blame one singular historical figure for much of the guilt and unworthiness over the past 17 centuries, the fact remains that the seed of original sin must have been planted in incredibly fertile soil for it to grow as well as it has.
+I myself would like to come right out and in part blame St. Augustine, whose major contribution to the Catholic Church was the doctrine of original sin that we know today.4 However, as convenient as it might be to blame one singular historical figure for much of the guilt and unworthiness over the past 17 centuries in the West, the fact remains that the seed of original sin must have been planted in incredibly fertile soil for it to grow as well as it has.
 The human psyche in the West has been that manure rich soil.